 If you look at the park map, it can be hard to find all the waterfalls in Ohiopyle State Park, because they aren’t all on the map.

-So, to make sure you don’t miss any of these seven great waterfalls, I decided to put together a resource where you can find out more about them, along with photos and a video of all the waterfalls in the park (scroll down to the bottom if you want to see the video I put together of the waterfalls of Ohiopyle State Park).
+So, to make sure you don’t miss any of these eight great waterfalls, I decided to put together a resource where you can find out more about them, along with photos and a video of all the waterfalls in the park (scroll down to the bottom if you want to see the video I put together of the waterfalls of Ohiopyle State Park).

 It’s pretty much impossible to visit Ohiopyle State Park without visiting Ohiopyle Falls.
 I mean, it’s right next to the visitor center, so there’s a very, very good chance that you won’t miss this one.

 Ohiopyle Falls stretches the entire length of the Youghiogheny River (the world’s hardest to pronounce river name).
 The waterfall is quite powerful and drops roughly 20 feet, though it can appear shorter during periods of high water.

 More so than any other waterfall in Pennsylvania, this one reminds me a bit of Niagara Falls.
 It also has an amazing history and is basically the reason we fought the Revolutionary War.
 If you want to read the story, and find out more about the waterfall, check out my full article about Ohiopyle Falls.